fercastt/WeatherBoy/README.md

         Connect VCC to 5V0 on breadboard.
         In the I2C Connect SDA to SDA1 in breadboard.
         In the I2C, connect the SCL to the SCL1 in breadboard.
-        Remember the breadboard has the GPIO Extension Board so that's how you'll know where to connect in the breadboard.
+    Remember that if you have the GPIO Extension Board, that's how you'll know where to connect in the breadboard.
 ## Get the API key
-    - Register and get an API key at accuweather -> https://developer.accuweather.com/user/register
+    - Register and get an API key at accuweather. -> https://developer.accuweather.com/user/register
-    - Create a new app and you'll have the API key
+    - Create a new app and you'll have the API key.
 ## Use
     - Use your API key and run the code.
-    - Input the two letter country code(alpha-2(ISO 3166))
+    - Input the two letter country code(alpha-2(ISO 3166)).
-    - Input the city name, zipcode or city code.
+    - Input the city name or zipcode (if applies).
     - Enjoy the loop.